 Or, browse our free resources for new and expecting parents here.

-Editor’s Note: this review was originally published in November 2018, but was updated in November 2019 to include new information on Owlet Cam & additional details and FAQs, and then updated again in December, 2020 to include info on the Smart Sock 3.
-Please note the review from Paige & Todd is based on Smart Sock 2.
+Editor’s Note: This review was originally published in November 2018, but was updated in November 2019 to include new information on Owlet Cam & additional details and FAQs, and then updated again in December, 2020 to include info on the Smart Sock 3.
+Finally, it was updated in September 2023 to include Jon and Andrew’s thoughts on the Dream Sock and Cam 2, with a minor editorial update in January 2024.
+We truly have been on quite the journey with Owlet.